close

 Back to the story: Fast forward to 2010, and the European Union was laying down “Europe 2020”, a 10-year strategy for the advancement of the European economy.
 One of its flagship initiatives was the roll-out of high-speed internet connections: specifically, the member countries pledged to achieve 30 megabits per second for everyone by 2013, and 100 megabits per second for 50 percent of households by 2020.

 As you might imagine, Germany failed to meet these goals on time.
 Instead of installing fibre-optic cables, Deutsche Telekom resolved to increase average internet speeds by fixing and improving its existing copper cables with vectoring technology.
 In this, the federal government as a major shareholder also has to take a share of the blame - they continued to fund vectoring right up until it was blocked by the European Commission over concerns about its competitiveness.
-By 2017, only 77 percent of households in Germany had 50 megabits per second, far short of the promised 100.
+By 2017, only 77 percent of households in Germany had 50 megabits per second, far short of the promised 100, but by 2022 this had improved to 93 percent.

 Stingy or smart?